-If you are in need of accommodations based on a short-term illness or injury, please see our Temporary Accommodation Page.
+If you are in need of accommodations based on a short-term illness or injury, please utilize the disclosure process above and see our Temporary Accommodation Page for more information.

 The decision to disclose a disability to the College is wholly voluntary.
 You may not, however, receive an accommodation from the College without such disclosure and providing appropriate supporting information and documentation.
 The information provided by you will be treated as confidential and will be disclosed by the College only as necessary for it to assess or implement your requested services or accommodations.
 Students are legally considered to be adults.
 Communication of confidential information with parents or professionals regarding disabilities must be authorized by the student.